agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

 Let people know you are using or want to try *component based Rails architecture* <a href="https://twitter.com/intent/tweet?button_hashtag=cbra" class="twitter-hashtag-button">Tweet #cbra</a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>.
 There is a central resource with links to presentations, blog posts and books at [http://cbra.info](http://cbra.info).
 Stephan Hagemann is writing a great book about this topic with detail step by step tutorial [Component-based Rails Applications](https://leanpub.com/cbra/) credit goes to him and Pivotal for the naming and sharing their discovering on this.

+Most ruby gems have a dependency structure, what component based does is introduce that structure in a Rails application.